eigengo/activator-extras/reactivator.md

 Before I start messing around with the code, do you think that your project is a good fit for it?
 Also, have I gone completely mad or is this something you think could work & be useful?

 I'd be grateful for your comments.

+#Service
+Allow access to your GitHub repos; run the analysis automatically; email the author/team.
+If possible, perform the updates automatically and send a PR.